 We use a wooden mold to make wrapping more easily.
 As far as I know, the mold is not commercially sold outside of Vietnam.
 However, you can make one yourself from wood or other sturdy materials.
 Ours is 6×6 inch.
 Arrange a clean working station and put the clean banana leaves, kitchen twines and a pair of scissors near you and get started.

-We made a short clip to show you how to fold and place banana leaves in each corner.
+We made a short clip to show you how we fold and place banana leaves in each corner.
 You may notice that the piece we use in the clip got torn a little bit because we redid the clip quite a few times.
 Please make sure you use a piece of leaves that isn’t torn :).
 The step-by-step photos are in the recipe card.

 Once the leaves have been laid out, we can start putting ingredients inside.
 Start with one layer of sticky rice, then one layer of cooked mung bean and pork belly.
 Put one more layer of mung bean and a final layer of sticky rice on top.
 Then we just fold the leaves down to close the parcel and tie around it with kitchen twine.